cryptoadong/StealthPay-js/README.md

 ## API Reference

-For a full API reference, navigate to the `umbra-js` folder in your terminal and run `yarn docs`.
-Open the resulting `umbra-js/docs/index.html` file in your browser to view the documentation.
+For a full API reference, navigate to the `spayment-js` folder in your terminal and run `yarn docs`.
+Open the resulting `spayment-js/docs/index.html` file in your browser to view the documentation.

 ## Development